mpmumau/C-Linked-List/README.md

 Note that most volatile utility functions take a double pointer (an address to a pointer) as a parameter.

+## Data Types

-Also note that the data stored within the linked lists's nodes is pointed to by a void pointer.
+Note that the data stored within the linked lists's nodes is pointed to by a void pointer.
 Therefore, you must keep be aware of your own data types, and must cast all pointers to data objects as void pointers (void *).